-Name and/or Position and Contact Training(s) Received Date Training(s) Completed If Training is a Non-EPA Training, Confirm that it Satisfies the Minimum Elements of CGP Part 6.3.b TBD Qualified Storm Water Construction Inspector Date: Click here to enter a date.
-Principles and practices of erosion and sediment control and pollution prevention practices at construction sites Proper installation and maintenance of erosion and sediment controls and pollution prevention practices used at construction sites Performance of inspections, including the proper completion of required reports and documentation, consistent with the requirements of Part 4
+Stormwater Team Members Who Conduct Inspections Pursuant to CGP Part 4

+Name and/or Position Training(s) Date If Training is a Non-EPA Training,

+and Contact Received Training(s) Confirm that it Satisfies the Minimum

+Completed Elements of CGP Part 6.3.b

+Insert Title of Date: Principles and practices of

+Name: Training erosion and sediment control

+Received: and pollution prevention

+practices at construction sites

+Proper installation and

+Position: maintenance of erosion and

+sediment controls and pollution

+prevention practices used at

+Phone: construction sites

+Email: Performance of inspections, including the proper completion

+Email: including the proper completion of required reports and

+documentation, consistent with

+the requirements of Part 4

+Insert Title of Date: Principles and practices of

+Name: Training Dalo. erosion and sediment control

+Name.
+Received: and pollution prevention

+practices at construction sites

+Proper installation and

+Position: maintenance of erosion and

+sediment controls and pollution

+prevention practices used at

+construction sites

+Phone: Performance of inspections,

+Email: including the proper completion

+of required reports and

+documentation, consistent with

+the requirements of Part 4

+l